-Sex vs. gender
+Sex versus gender

 Sex and gender are two different concepts.
 A person's sex refers to his or her biological status as either male or female.
-The determination of a person's sex primarily depends on various physical characteristics, including chromosomes, reproductive anatomy and sex hormones, according to the American Psychological Association (APA).
+The determination of a person's sex depends primarily on various physical characteristics, including chromosomes, reproductive anatomy and sex hormones, according to the American Psychological Association (APA).

 Making the transition

 Altering the voice so that it better matches gender identity can also be important to those transitioning.
-"Here, we envision a world where a transgender person feels no need to change their voice or speech.
-That is, they would live in a world where people accept and respect them as whatever gender they claim, regardless of how their voice sounds," said Dr. Leah Helou, a speech pathologist who leads the University of Pittsburgh Voice Center's Transgender Voice and Communication services.
+"Here, we envision a world where a transgender person feels no need to change their voice or speech — that is, they would live in a world where people accept and respect them as whatever gender they claim, regardless of how their voice sounds," said Dr. Leah Helou, a speech pathologist who leads the University of Pittsburgh Voice Center's transgender voice and communication services.

 "However, in the absence of such radical and global acceptance, many trans individuals feel that their communication style is a top priority for making their external self congruent with their inner self," Helou said.
 "Our goal is to serve and support those people, while advocating for broader acceptance of the transgender population."

 Transgender people often face discrimination even when using the bathroom.
 In a 2016 poll of Americans by CBS and The New York Times, 46 percent of respondents said those who are transgender should use the bathrooms assigned to their birth genders, while 41 percent said such individuals should be able use the bathroom that matches their identities.
-In May 2016, the U.S. departments of Education and Justice stepped in to advise school districts to permit transgender students to use bathrooms and locker rooms that matched the students' gender identities.
+In May 2016, the U.S. Education and Justice departments stepped in to advise school districts to permit transgender students to use bathrooms and locker rooms that matched the students' gender identities.
 In response, several states joined in a lawsuit, stating that the federal government had overreached its authority.

 Help for parents